rackerlabs/support-how-to/content/how-to/cloud-block-storage/prepare-your-cloud-block-storage-volume/index.md

 #### Use SSH to connect to your server

-When a server is generated, a password is created.
-You will need that password for this step.
+The server generatation process creates a password that you need for this step.

-**Note**: If you do not have the password, click the gear icon next to the server name, and select **Change Password**.
+**Note**: If you do not have the password, click the gear icon next to the server name and select **Change Password**.

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).
 2. In the top navigation bar, click **Select a Product** > **Rackspace Cloud**.